2021 Styrian Grand Prix

 The 2021 Styrian Grand Prix (officially known as the Formula 1 BWT Großer Preis der Steiermark 2021) was a Formula One motor race that took place on 27 June 2021 at the Red Bull Ring in Spielberg, Austria as the eighth round of the 2021 Formula One World Championship.
-It is the second and final Styrian Grand Prix, and the thirty-fourth Grand Prix held at the venue.
+It was the second and final Styrian Grand Prix, and the thirty-fourth Grand Prix held at the venue.
 The event was added to the schedule after other races were cancelled because of the COVID-19 pandemic, forming the second leg of a series of three races on back-to-back weekends.
 The race was won from pole position by Red Bull Racing driver Max Verstappen, who led every lap of the race.
 Lewis Hamilton, driving for the Mercedes team, finished second and set the fastest lap, with his teammate Valtteri Bottas finishing third.